 At the same time, these cost savings are intended to give the company some flexibility as it makes continued investments in new product innovation.
 Capital expenditures for R&D related to new product innovation and improvement of existing products are now holding steady after a few years of incremental increases, reaching approximately $553 million in 2012, compared to $578 million in 2011, $532 million in 2010, and $500 million in 2009.

 Whirlpool is looking for longer-term growth to come from certain emerging markets -- China and India in particular.
 In 2012 it entered into a strategic alliance with China's Suning Appliance Co. to sell home appliances there.
 As part of the agreement, Whirlpool enjoys access to some of China's smaller, fast-growing cities through Suning's national distribution network of 1,700 retail outlets.
-In 2013 it's also buying Sanyo Electric's 29% stake in joint venture Hefei Rongshida Sanyo Electric Co.
-Ltd., based in Hefei, China.
-The move makes Whirlpool a 51% shareholder and further strengthen its presence in sought-after China.
+In October 2014, Whirlpool acquired a majority stake in Hefei Sanyo, Sanyo Electric's joint venture based in Hefei, China.
+The move made Whirlpool a 51% shareholder and further strengthened its presence in sought-after China.

 Sales and Marketing